-The growth outlook for 2017 is cautiously optimistic, as the key risk would be the probability of a prolonged dip in oil price.
-The government has estimated 2017 revenue at RO8.7 bn, based on conservative oil price assumption of US\$45 per barrel.
-Oil and gas sector is estimated to contribute revenues of RO 6.1bn, accounting for 70 per cent of total revenues with non-oil revenues forecasted at RO 2.6bn.
-The total expenditure is likely to come down marginally in 2017, thereby resulting in lower budget deficit estimates than 2016 figures.
+The growth outlook for 2018 is cautiously optimistic.
+The government has estimated 2018 revenue at OMR 9.5 bn, based on oil price assumption of US\$50 per barrel.
+Oil and gas sector is estimated to contribute revenues of OMR 6.8bn, accounting for 70 per cent while non-oil revenues is projected to contribute revenues of OMR 2.7bn.
+The total expenditure is likely to increase to OMR 12.5bn in 2018 estimating an overall fiscal deficit of OMR 3 bn.